Saving and Loading Solutions

-Save and load solutions
+• Save and load configuration enumerators

 using GenericTensorNetworks, Graphs